olimorris/onedarkpro.nvim/README.md

   hlgroups = {}, -- Override default highlight groups
   filetype_hlgroups = {}, -- Override default highlight groups for specific filetypes
   plugins = { -- Override which plugins highlight groups are loaded
-      native_lsp = true,
-      polygot = true,
-      treesitter = true,
-      -- NOTE: Other plugins have been omitted for brevity }, styles = {
-      strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords functions = "NONE", -- Style that is applied to functions
+      -- NOTE: Plugins have been omitted for brevity - Please see the plugins section of the README }, styles = { -- Choose from "bold,italic,underline" strings = "NONE", -- Style that is applied to strings. comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords functions = "NONE", -- Style that is applied to functions